ncatlab/nlab-content/pages/8/9/1/0/10198/content.md

 * Imre Lakatos, _Proof and refutations_

+* Jacques Hadamard, _Psychology of invention in the mathematical field_, Princeton University Press 1945

 The role of [[Heraclitus]]:

-* {#Lambek} [[Joachim Lambek]], _The Influence of Heraclitus on Modern Mathematics_, In _Scientific Philosophy Today: Essays in Honor of Mario Bunge_, edited by Joseph Agassi and Robert S Cohen, 111&#8211;21.
+* {#Lambek} [[Joachim Lambek]], _The influence of Heraclitus on modern mathematics_, In _Scientific Philosophy Today: Essays in Honor of Mario Bunge_, edited by Joseph Agassi and Robert S Cohen, 111&#8211;21.
 Boston: D. Reidel Publishing Co.